The Duke's Children: Historical setting

 Marriages of rich American young women to British aristocrats had just begun to take place when Trollope wrote this book.
 One of the first such marriages had been that of Lord Randolph Churchill to Jennie Jerome, five years before the book was written—a love match, as is that of Silverbridge and Isabel Boncassen.
 One difference is that, in the novel, Silverbridge will be very rich in his own right; whereas many Anglo-American marriages transpired in order to import much-needed American money into financially stressed British aristocratic families.

+Publication

+The Duke's Children was first published between 1879 and 1880 as a serial in All the Year Round.
+Trollope had been required to shorten the novel from four volumes to three, to Trollope's displeasure: ‘I am at a loss to know how such a task could be performed.
+I could burn the MS, no doubt, and write another book on the same story; but how two words out of every six are to be withdrawn from a written novel, I cannot conceive.'
+Regardless, Trollope produced an abridged version of the text over two months in 1878, which Trollope expert Dr Margaret Markwick described as 'almost seamless'.

+In 2015, Professor Steven Amarnick and his colleagues reconstructed an uncut version of the novel from the original manuscript held at Yale University’s Beinecke Library.
+This was published as The Duke's Children: The Complete Text, initially in a limited edition by The Folio Society in 2015, then in mass-market editions by Everyman's Library in 2017 and Oxford World's Classics in 2020.

 Critical reception

 A 2017 book review by Kirkus Reviews summarised the book as "A thoroughly satisfying classic for those who love long, slow Victorian family dramas."
 Reviewing the extended and restored version of the book in 2015 for The New York Times, Charles McGrath wrote, "The new version will most likely not change anyone’s view of “The Duke’s Children,” and yet all those tiny excisions do add up.
 The restored version is a fuller, richer book."